 - Two things you can smell

 Despite thinking this technique initially ridiculous, I screenshotted it and found myself in an attack one day.
 Much to my surprise, it worked!
 It was definitely a new way for me to calm down and distract myself.
 If you have struggled to find something that works for you, save this and give it a go!

 After an attack, you’ll probably find yourself feeling a little flustered and disorientated.
 Thankfully I also have found a great way to pamper yourself to really ensure you are as calm as you can be.
-Stereotypical I know, but, I have found that getting yourself a lovely warm drink really calms you down.
-Maybe its a cup of tea, a hot chocolate and a couple of digestives.
+Stereotypical I know, but I have found that getting yourself a lovely warm drink really calms you down.
+Maybe its a cup of tea or a hot chocolate and, of course, a couple of digestives.
 Whatever you like best, treat yourself with sweet treats and drinks afterwards.
 Be careful though as for some people the sugar fuels the adrenaline left in your body from the attack.

 And finally, of course, the best thing I can recommend you do after a panic attack is to just turn off all the lights, and snuggle under your duvet and sleep.
 Hopefully, the morning after you'll wake up with a fresh mind and ready to start your day and forget that horrid panic attack the day before.

 I really hope my little tips and tricks have helped you, and thank you so much for visiting Teenagers with Experience.